-The core of WISER’s work is the direct impact we have on women in communities across the country.
-Every year, WISER reaches tens of thousands of women with our workshops, trainings, print and electronic materials, and website.
-We accomplish this work through strategic partnerships.
-Below are examples of WISER’s local and national projects and partnerships.
+The core of WISER’s work is the direct impact we have on tens of thousands of women each year.
+Through strategic partnerships, WISER reaches women across the country via workshops, trainings, print and electronic materials, and website.

 MANA – A National Latina Organization